NVIDIA/cccl/ci-overview.md

     ./ci/test_cub.sh <HOST_COMPILER> <CXX_STANDARD> <GPU_ARCHS>
     ```

-    The CI logs provide exact instructions on the scripts and parameters used, making it straightforward to reproduce the exact CI steps locally.
+    The CI logs provide exact instructions on the scripts and parameters used.

-    Here is an example of a CI failure message that includes instructions.
+    Here is an example of a CI failure message that includes instructions how to clone the exact same commit and run the relevant script in the appropriate container.
 Note that the instructions may have changed.
 Refer to the latest failure log for the most up-to-date instructions.
     ![Shows an example of a CI failure log with reproducer instructions](docs/images/repro_instructions.png).

 ## CI Workflow Details

 ### Triggering Mechanism and `copy-pr-bot`

-CCCL uses NVIDIA's self-hosted action runners to execute CI jobs.
-Due to security considerations, we use a unique approach to triggering PR workflows.
-Rather than triggering directly on pull request events, we utilize the [`copy-pr-bot` GitHub application](https://docs.gha-runners.nvidia.com/onboarding/).
-This bot streamlines the process of deeming code as trusted by copying it to a prefixed branch, ensuring that only safe and vetted code runs on our self-hosted runners.
+CCCL uses [NVIDIA's self-hosted action runners](https://docs.gha-runners.nvidia.com/runners/) for CI jobs.
+For security, PR workflows are triggered using the [`copy-pr-bot` GitHub application](https://docs.gha-runners.nvidia.com/onboarding/), which copies code to a prefixed branch to ensure only vetted code runs on the runners.

-If you're an external contributor, be aware that the CI won't start automatically.
-Instead, a repository member will first review your changes.
-After ensuring the changes meet the required criteria, they will use the `/ok to test` comment to initiate the CI process.
-This extra step ensures the security and integrity of our CI process.
+The CI pipeline will not start automatically for external contributors.
+A repository member will first review the changes and initiate the CI pipeline with and `/ok to test` comment.

 ## Troubleshooting CI Failures

-1. **Check the CI logs**: Always start by examining the detailed logs provided by the CI.
-They will provide specific error messages that can guide your troubleshooting process.
+1. **Review CI logs**: Examine CI logs for specific error messages (see [Viewing CI Workflow Results](#viewing-ci-workflow-results))
-2. **Reproduce Locally**: As previously mentioned, try to reproduce the issue in your local development environment.
-This allows for more rapid iteration and debugging.
-3. **Matrix Configuration**: If a specific combination of CUDA version, compiler, or GPU architecture is causing the failure, consult the `ci/matrix.yaml` to understand the testing combinations.
-4. **Seek Help**: If you're unable to resolve a CI failure, don't hesitate to ask.
-The NVIDIA team and community can provide insights or point out common pitfalls.

-## Conclusion

-Our CI pipeline is a living entity, continuously evolving to meet the needs of the project.
-While we strive to keep this documentation up-to-date, always refer to the actual code and scripts if you're in doubt.

-Understanding the CI process is crucial for smooth contributions to CCCL.
-By ensuring your changes pass the CI checks and being able to debug any issues that arise, you streamline the contribution process, making it more efficient for both you and the maintainers.
-Always remember that the goal is to ensure that CCCL remains a high-quality, robust library that serves its community effectively.
+2. **Reproduce Locally**: Try replicating the issue locally (see [Reproducing CI Failures Locally](#reproducing-ci-failures-locally))
+3. **Ask for Assistance**: If stuck, don't hesitate to reach out to the @NVIDIA/cccl team on an issue or PR, or ask a question by starting a [Discussion](https://github.com/NVIDIA/cccl/discussions).